Chaoses-Ib/ComfyScript/README.md

 ## Transpiler
 The transpiler can translate ComfyUI's workflows to ComfyScript.

-When ComfyScript is installed as custom nodes, `SaveImage` and similar nodes will be hooked to automatically save the script as images' metadata.
-And the script will also be output to the terminal.
+When ComfyScript is installed as custom nodes, `SaveImage` and similar nodes will be hooked to automatically save the script as the image's metadata.
+The script will also be printed to the terminal.

 For example, here is a workflow in ComfyUI: